Bulleit Bourbon Mesquite Smoked Malt Review

 Finish: Medium length, and this is where the smoke really digs in.
 It parks on the roof of your mouth and stays there long after the liquid is gone, fading slowly into light oak tannins.
 If you like the smoke, you’ll appreciate the persistence.
 If you don’t, there’s no escaping it.

 Final Thoughts: This is a well-made bottle that I just can’t get excited about.
 It’s not harsh, it’s not off — it’s competently done.
 But the mesquite smoke dominates from nose to finish, and that leaves the classic bourbon and rye character buried underneath.
 I kept waiting for a sip that made me want another one, and it never came.
-If you’re into mezcal or smoked spirits generally, your mileage will vary significantly.
+If you’re into smoked spirits, try it — this is an interesting take on the concept.
 For the rest of us, this reads more as a curiosity than a bottle you’d work through.
 Worth trying if someone pours you a glass.
 Not worth buying to find out.

 Rating: Leave it on the Counter — Rating system explained